d5/tengo/README.md

 Please see [tengobench](https://github.com/d5/tengobench) for more details.

-## Binary Compilation and Execution
+## Tengo Standalone Compiler and VM

-Although Tengo language is designed as an embedded script for Go, it can also be compiled and executed as native binary without any Go code.
+Although Tengo is designed as an embedded script language for Go, it can be compiled and executed as native binary without any Go code using `tengo` tool.

 ### Tengo tool